Removing Structured Noise with Diffusion Models: Problem Statement

-Maximum a posteriori (MAP) inference is typically used to find an optimal solution $\hat{\bx}_{\text{MAP}}$ that maximizes posterior density $p_{X|Y}(\bx|\by)$: where $p_{Y|X}(\by|\bx)$ is the likelihood according to the measurement model and $\log p_{X}(\bx)$ the signal prior.
-Assumptions on the stochastic corruption process $\bn$ are of key importance too, in particular for applications for which this process is highly structured.
+Many image reconstruction tasks can be formulated as an inverse problem with the basic form $\vy = \mA\vx + \vn$, where $\vy\in\R^m$ is the noisy observation, $\vx\in\R^d$ the desired signal or image, and $\vn\in\R^m$ the additive noise.
+The linear forward operator $\mA\in\R^{m\times d}$ captures the deterministic transformation of $\vx$.
+Maximum a posteriori (MAP) inference is typically used to find an optimal solution $\hat{\vx}_{\text{MAP}}$ that maximizes posterior density $p_{X|Y}(\vx|\vy)$: where $p_{Y|X}(\vy|\vx)$ is the likelihood according to the measurement model and $\log p_{X}(\vx)$ the signal prior.
+Assumptions on the stochastic corruption process $\vn$ are of key importance too, in particular for applications for which this process is highly structured.
 However, most methods assume i.i.d.
-Gaussian distributed noise, such that the forward model becomes $p_{Y|X}(\by|\bx) \sim \mathcal{N}(\bA\bx,\sigma^{2}_{N} \mathbf{I})$.
-This naturally leads to the following simplified problem:

-However, this naive assumption can be very restrictive as many noise processes are much more structured and complex.
-A myriad of problems can be addressed under the formulation of \eqref{eq:inverse_problem}, given the freedom of choice for the noise source $\bn$.
-Therefore, in this work, our aim is to solve a more broad class of inverse problems defined by any arbitrary noise distribution $\bn \sim p_N(\bn) \neq \mathcal{N}$ and signal prior $\bx \sim p_X(\bx)$, resulting in the following, more general, MAP estimator:
+Gaussian distributed noise, such that the forward model becomes $p_{Y|X}(\vy|\vx) \sim \mathcal{N}(\mA\vx,\sigma^{2}_{N} \mathbf{I})$.
+This naturally leads to the following simplified problem: However, this naive assumption can be very restrictive as many noise processes are much more structured and complex.
+A myriad of problems can be addressed under the assumed measurement model, given the freedom of choice for the noise source $\vn$.
+Therefore, in this work, our aim is to solve a more broad class of inverse problems defined by any arbitrary noise distribution $\vn \sim p_N(\vn) \neq \mathcal{N}$ and signal prior $\vx \sim p_X(\vx)$, resulting in the following, more general, MAP estimator:

 In this paper, we propose to solve this class of problems using flexible diffusion models.
-Moreover, diffusion models naturally enable posterior sampling, i.e. $\bx\sim p_{X|Y}(\bx|\by)$, allowing us to take advantage of the benefits thereof \citep{jalal2021instance, kawar2021snips, daras2022score} with respect to the MAP estimator which simply collapses the posterior distribution into a single point estimate.
+Moreover, diffusion models naturally enable posterior sampling, i.e. $\vx\sim p_{X|Y}(\vx|\vy)$, allowing us to take advantage of the benefits thereof \citep{jalal2021instance, kawar2021snips, daras2022score} with respect to the MAP estimator which simply collapses the posterior distribution into a single point estimate.

-\section{Background}
+\subsection{Background}

 Score-based diffusion models have been introduced independently as score-based models \citep{song2019generative, song2020improved} and denoising diffusion probabilistic modeling (DDPM) \citep{ho2020denoising}.
 In this work, we will consider the formulation introduced by \citet{song2020score}, which unifies both perspectives on diffusion models by expressing diffusion as a continuous-time process through stochastic differential equations (SDE).
 Diffusion models produce samples by reversing a corruption (noising) process.
 In essence, these models are trained to denoise their inputs for each timestep in the corruption process.
 Through iteration of this reverse process, samples can be drawn from a learned data distribution, starting from random noise.